quiltdata/quilt/README.md

 * [Why package data?](https://blog.quiltdata.com/its-time-to-manage-data-like-source-code-3df04cd312b8)

 # Future
-Quilt currently supports Python.
-Spark and R support are in the works.
+Quilt currently supports Python and PySpark.
+Scala and R support are in the works.

 # Questions?
 Chat with us on  [quiltdata.com](https://quiltdata.com/).

 # Command summary
 You can use Quilt on the command line or directly in Python.
 Both interfaces have the same singature.